Eusébio: 1966 World Cup

 After Portugal qualified for the 1966 World Cup, they were drawn in Group 3, alongside Bulgaria, Hungary and the reigning champions Brazil.
 After a modest performance against Hungary in the first game, Eusébio scored a goal against Bulgaria.
 Topping the group with two wins, the team would play against the Brazilians for the final group match.
 With an injured Pelé, Portugal had no trouble in defeating them with two goals from Eusébio, including a famous volley from a tight angle after a corner kick.
 The result meant Brazil's early elimination.

 In the quarter-final, Portugal played North Korea, who had defeated and eliminated Italy in the group stage.
 After trailing 0–3 in the 25th minute, Eusébio proceeded to score four consecutive goals, two before half time and two in the first fifteen minutes of the second half.
 His fourth goal in that match came from a penalty when two North Korean players tackled him after a fast run Eusébio had made from the middle of the Portuguese half to the opposition's penalty area.
 Portugal came back to win 5–3.

-In the semi-final match Portugal would have to face England.
-There was controversy about where the match would be hosted.
-Goodison Park in Liverpool was the original venue for the game.
-However, due to intervention from the English officials, the venue changed to Wembley.
-It was rumoured that this had happened because of fear from English officials of the Portuguese performance and embarrassment if England lost in their own country with a debuting team.
-Portugal had to make a last-minute train trip from Liverpool to London.
+In the semi-final match Portugal faced England; taking a last-minute train trip from Liverpool to London.
 Throughout the game Eusébio was closely marked by England's defensive midfielder Nobby Stiles, but still managed to score Portugal's only goal from the penalty spot in the 82nd minute, ending yet-to-be broken records of seven consecutive clean sheets and 708 minutes without conceding a goal for the English team.
 After scoring the penalty, Eusébio went on to catch the ball and saluted Gordon Banks.
 The goal was not enough to nullify Bobby Charlton's two earlier goals.
 António Simões had a last-minute chance only for Stiles to make it into a corner.
 Portugal lost 1–2 and Eusébio famously walked off the pitch in tears, being comforted by both his teammates and opponents.
 The game is known as the Jogo das Lágrimas (Game of Tears) in Portugal.